opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `operator` (String) The operator of the reviewer stage.
-Admin and manager approval are also treated as reviewers. must be one of ["AND", "OR"]; Default: "AND"
+Admin and manager approval are also treated as reviewers.
+Default: "AND"; must be one of ["AND", "OR"]
 - `owner_ids` (Set of String) Not Null
 - `require_admin_approval` (Boolean) Whether this reviewer stage should require admin approval.
 - `require_manager_approval` (Boolean) Whether this reviewer stage should require manager approval.
 Not Null